vince-p/academicprofile/content/talk/20260521_PhenomenalWorkshop/index.md

 #event_url = ""

 # Location of event.
-location = "University of Sussex, UK"
+location = "Phenomenal Workshop, University of Sussex, UK"

 # Is this a featured talk? (true/false)
 featured = false